networknext/next/docs/source/getting_started.rst

 .. image:: images/downloads.png

-Download the SDK and unzip it somewhere on your computer.

 3. Generate a keypair
 ---------------------

 Inside the SDK there is a keygen tool under the "keygen" directory.

-Run the appropriate keygen program for your platform to generate a keypair for your company.
+Run the keygen to generate a keypair for your company.

-When you run the keygen, you'll see something like this:
+You'll see something like this:

 .. code-block:: console